some-ip-com/open-someip-spec/src/someip-sd.rst

     :satisfies:
     :status: valid
     :collapse: True

+.. rst-class:: compact

-Find messages received with the Unicast Flag set to 1, shall be answered with a multicast response if the last offer was sent 1/2 CYCLIC_OFFER_DELAY or longer ago.
+* Find messages received with the Unicast Flag set to 1 in main phase, shall be answered with a multicast response if the last offer was sent 1/2 CYCLIC_OFFER_DELAY or longer ago.

 .. feat_req:: 🎯
     :id: feat_req_someipsd_91